shubhamb96/Distributed-Scrabble/README.md

   3) Ending the game: During each turn, the active player can alternatively “Pass” to indicate that he has no valid move.
 The game will end when all 3 players pass in sequence and the player with the highest score wins the game.

+How to run

+Client program: java –jar client.jar

+Server prgram: java –jar server.jar -p <port where the rmi registry will be created>